The Nine Nations of North America: The nine nations

 Despite their presence within North America, Garreau did not assign the central and southern regions of the country of Mexico to any of his nine nations.

 Reception

-Paul Meartz of Mayville State University called The Nine Nations of North America "a classic text on the current regionalization of North America".
 In The Boston Phoenix, Michael Matza wrote that "it is Garreau's affection for the easy observation -- the serviceable cliché -- that undercuts Nine Nations, a book that tells much that we already know in language that is entertaining and sometimes refreshing.
 It is, perhaps, more like Coca-Cola than Garreau lets on: effervescent, short of intoxicating."